 What is Procurement Management Plan?

-A procurement management plan outlines the criteria for a specific project as well as the processes necessary to reach the written agreement.
+A procurement management plan, also known as procurement plan outlines the criteria for a specific project as well as the processes necessary to reach the written agreement.
 All of it linked to procurement is determined and defined in the plan, including the things to be acquired, contracts, cost assessment, and decision criteria.
 The document can act as a guideline for the company and connected stakeholders.

 What is Procurement Management?